hehonglu123/Duckiebot_Survey_ROS_RR/DT_ROS_RR_Survey.md

 ```
 authdata="cats be7af03a538bf30343a501cb1c8237a0 objectlock"`
 ```
 Here the username is **cats** and password is **cats111!** after hashed.
-You can create your own username and password through MD5 hash (e.g. `echo -n cats111! | md5sum`).
+You can create your own username and password through MD5 hash (e.g. `$ echo -n cats111! | md5sum`).
 The final security policy is stored in `security=RR.ServiceSecurityPolicy(p,policies)`, and passed to service registration together with the object,
 ```
 RRN.RegisterService("Create","experimental.minimal_create.create_obj",create_inst,security)
 ```